Cathy's Gluten Free

 puffy golden tops of baked dinner rolls rising up above the top of a muffin pan

-Tips and FAQ's for Gluten Free Rolls
+Tips and FAQ's for Gluten-Free Rolls

-What gluten free flour is best for bread?
+What gluten-free flour is best for bread?

-A blend of gluten free flours is actually best for making yeast bread.
+A blend of gluten-free flours is actually best for making yeast bread.
 Most blends start with rice flour.
 Then, you need a starch or two.
-I like to also include some sorghum flour in my bread recipes.
+I also like to include some sorghum flour in my bread recipes.
 It has a neutral flavour, light colour, and is an excellent alternative to wheat, giving your bread a nice, soft texture.

-How do you make gluten free rolls rise?
+How do you make gluten-free rolls rise?

-As with wheat bread, gluten free yeast batter needs a warm place to rise.
+As with wheat bread, gluten-free yeast batter needs a warm place to rise.
 Aim for as close to 75°F (24°C) as possible.
 This is the ideal temperature for the yeast to form the air pockets that cause bread to rise.
 If your room isn't that warm, allow a little more rising time.

 Cover the rolls or bread dough with a well-oiled piece of plastic wrap.
-Don't expect gluten free batter to rise much above the top of the pan.
+Don't expect gluten-free batter to rise much above the top of the pan.
 Without gluten, it just doesn't have the structure to hold together before baking.
 They will puff up a little more after you place them in a hot oven.

 fresh golden dinner rolls piled on top of one another

-Are you ready to try some more gluten free yeast breads?
+Are you ready to try some more gluten-free yeast breads?

-• Easy Sandwich Bread
+• Gluten-Free Sandwich Bread Recipe

-• Artisanal Bread
+• Artisan Bread

-• Grain Free Bread
+• Grain-Free Bread

 • Garlic Bread Sticks